beaker-project/beaker-project.org/dev/proposals/time-limited-manual-reservations.rst

 * Removing the watchdog table (as doing so would require more invasive changes that aren't needed to achieve the aims of this proposal)

-* Allowing the ``reservesys`` element to be specified at the job level, since it isn't clear how that would work when recipe sets are run at different times.
+* Allowing the now deferred ``reservesys`` element to be specified at the job level, since it isn't clear how that would work when recipe sets are run at different times.

-* Having "onpass" default to false in the reservesys element.
+* Having "onpass" default to false in the now deferred ``reservesys element``.
   While this is desirable in some respects, having different defaults for one of the items is difficult to document clearly.

 References